projectsveltos/sveltos/docs/use_cases/use_case_multitenancy.md

 ---
-title: Sveltos - Kubernetes Add-on Controller | Manage Kubernetes Add-ons with Ease
+title: Sveltos - Kubernetes Add-on Controller | Manage Kubernetes Add-ons with Ease | Multitenancy
 description: Sveltos is an application designed to manage hundreds of clusters by providing declarative APIs to deploy Kubernetes add-ons across multiple clusters.
 tags:
     - Kubernetes